Cyrilkt/AutoProPos/README.md

 ## AutoProPos: An Extension of Prototype Scattering and Positive Sampling Clustering for an Unknown Number of Clusters

 This project implements AutoProPos, an adaptive clustering algorithm based on Prototype Scattering and Positive Sampling.
-AutoProPos project is  builds upon the code from the Propos repository.
+AutoProPos project is  builds upon the code from the Propos repository([Hzzone's ProPos](https://github.com/Hzzone/ProPos?tab=readme-ov-file)).
 We have introduced modifications and extensions to incorporate the adaptive clustering capabilities of AutoProPos impoving the original code's performance and functionality.

 **2. Installation**